 Bol town is really a village stretched along the harbour.
 The seaside promenade gets crowded in Bol's short summer season that runs from mid-June through August.
 The rest of the year it slumbers.

 The nearby Vidova Gora mountain offers walking and hiking opportunities.

-There are local buses from Supetar that meet all ferries and take around 1 1/4 hours. (see the Split-Supetar ferry schedule) The bus from Supetar drops you off in or just outside of Bol town.
+The easiest approach is to rent a car in Split, take the car ferry to Supetar and drive to Bol. (see the Split-Supetar ferry schedule) Or, foot passengers on the car ferry can take one of the local buses to Bol from Supetar.
+Buses meet all ferries and take around 1 1/4 hours to reach Bol.
+The bus from Supetar drops you off in or just outside of Bol town.
 If you're staying near Zlatni Rat beach, it's about a 20-minute walk to your hotel.

 Bol is a resort destination with a wide choice of hotels, apartments, B&Bs and villas.
 The season is short in Bol which means that outside of July and August you can find some excellent deals.
 Nor is staying near Zlatni Rat beach a problem.
 Accommodation owners can provide a transfer from the town center on request.

 The Bol tourist office (tel 021-635 693) is at the edge of town at Nazora 18.